 About the Discover Film Awards

 Voted as one of the top 100 film festivals in the world by filmmakers on FilmFreeway (voting on over 4,000 festivals), The Discover Film Awards take place with public cinema screenings at the Phoenix Cinema (52 High Rd, London N2 9PJ), one of the oldest cinemas in the UK.
 It’s patrons include Mike Leigh, Ken Loach, Michael Palin and Mark Kermode.
-The short listed films in our third edition were screened on Saturday 1st April and Sunday 2nd April.
-For the full list of films officially selected see:
+The short listed films in our fourth edition will be screened on Saturday 14th and Sunday 15th October 2017.

-There are also exclusive networking events that bring together investors, distributors, film producers and media professionals including a film makers supper on the evening of Saturday 1st April and an awards ceremony on Sunday April 2nd at 6.00 pm at Stephens House & Gardens (17 East End Road, Finchley, London N3 3QE).
+There are also exclusive networking events that bring together investors, distributors, film producers and media professionals including a film makers supper on the evening of Saturday 14th October and an awards ceremony on Sunday 15th October at Stephens House & Gardens (17 East End Road, Finchley, London N3 3QE).

 We are looking for the very best short films.
 There are various distribution options for short listed films and winners.